Off-Nominal/artemis-history/STATUS.md

-# Vision for Space Exploration — Program Status
+# Constellation Program — Program Status

-> As of April 14, 2005
+> As of December 30, 2005

-**NASA Administrator:** Michael D. Griffin (11th Administrator) **Goal:** Return humans to the Moon by 2020, then on to Mars **Next Milestone:** Exploration Systems Architecture Study (ESAS)
+**NASA Administrator:** Michael D. Griffin (11th Administrator) **Goal:** Return humans to the Moon by 2020, then on to Mars **Next Milestone:** Ares I and Orion preliminary design reviews

 ## Vehicles
-No vehicle programs yet established.
+- **Ares I (crew) / Ares V (cargo): Early development**
+- **Orion Crew Exploration Vehicle: Early development**
+- **Altair Lunar Lander: Early development**

 ## Overview
-Michael Griffin, one of the most technically qualified administrators in NASA history, has been confirmed.
-He has ordered the Exploration Systems Architecture Study to define the vehicles and mission architecture for the Vision for Space Exploration.
+NASA has established the Constellation Program to replace the Space Shuttle and return humans to the Moon.
+The program includes the Ares I crew launch vehicle, Ares V cargo launcher, Orion crew capsule, and Altair lunar lander, with a target of returning to the Moon by 2020.